 “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).
 The fruits of the Spirit are: “Love, joy, peace, long suffering, kindness, goodness, faithfulness, gentleness, self-control” (Galatians 5:22, 23).

 6-Do I love my neighbor?

-Jesus said that His followers will be known by their love (John 13:35).
+“By this all will know that you are My disciples, if you have love for one another” (John 13:35).
 “If someone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?
 And this commandment we have from Him: that he who loves God must love his brother also” (1 John 4:20, 21).

 7-Am I grieved by sin?

 “Sin, that it might appear sin, was producing death in me through what is good, so that sin through the commandment might become exceedingly sinful” (Romans 7:13).
 When Peter realized he had denied Jesus, he went out and wept bitterly (Matthew 26:75).

 “Let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24, 25).